Why Screen Tenants?

-Approach the selection process like an employer would a job interview and meet with the prospective tenant face to face.
+Approach the selection process like an employer would a job interview and meet with the prospective tenant face-to-face.
 You will receive an impression from the moment you shake hands.
 Make note of any verbal or non-verbal cues that could provide insight into their character and trustworthiness.

-2. Rental Application
+2. Ask Them to Fill Out a Rental Application

 Once you have shown the applicant the premises and they are interested, ask that they fill out a Rental Application.

 The Rental Application allows you to collect their information before entering into a Lease Agreement.
 It includes information such as:

 • Contact info; name, phone number

 • Rental History